Iran vows to continue missile work, dismisses EU powers' U.N. letter

 DUBAI (Reuters) - Iran on Thursday rejected pressure to shelve its ballistic missile program after a European letter to the U.N.
-Security Council accused Tehran of developing missiles capable of being delivering nuclear bombs.
+Security Council accused Tehran of developing missiles capable of delivering nuclear bombs.

-The British, German and French ambassadors to the U.N.
-Security Council, in a letter circulated on Wednesday, called on U.N.
-Secretary-General Antonio Guterres to inform the Council in his next report that Iran’s missile program was “inconsistent” with a U.N. resolution underpinning the 2015 nuclear deal reached between Iran and six world powers.
+The British, German and French ambassadors to the Council, in a letter circulated on Wednesday, called on U.N.
+Secretary-General Antonio Guterres to tell the body in his next report that Iran’s missile program was “inconsistent” with a U.N. resolution underpinning the 2015 nuclear deal reached between Iran and six world powers.

-Iran responded defiantly, saying it was determined to proceed with its disputed ballistic missile program, which it has repeatedly described as defensive in purpose and nothing to do with its nuclear activity.
+Iran responded defiantly, saying it was determined to proceed with its missile program, which it has repeatedly described as defensive in purpose and nothing to do with its nuclear activity.

 “Iran is determined to resolutely continue its activities related to ballistic missiles and space launch vehicles,” Iranian U.N. envoy Majid Takhte Ravanchi said in a letter to Guterres.

-Iranian Foreign Minister Mohammad Javad Zarif had earlier on Thursday denounced the European powers’ intervention.
+Iranian Foreign Minister Mohammad Javad Zarif denounced the European powers’ intervention.

 “Latest E3 letter to UNSG on missiles is a desperate falsehood to cover up their miserable incompetence in fulfilling bare minimum of their own #JCPOA obligations,” Zarif tweeted, referring to the nuclear deal by its formal acronym.
 He urged Britain, France and Germany not to bow to “U.S. bullying”.

-The European letter surfaced at a time of heightened friction between Iran and the West, with Tehran rolling back its commitments under the deal step by step in response to Washington’s pullout from the pact last year and reimposition of sanctions on the Islamic Republic that has crippled its economy.
+The letter surfaced at a time of heightened friction between Iran and the West.
+Tehran is rolling back its commitments under the deal step by step in response to Washington’s withdrawal from the pact last year and reimposition of sanctions on the Islamic Republic that has crippled its economy.

 A 2015 U.N. resolution “called upon” Iran to refrain for up to eight years from work on ballistic missiles that could be capable of delivering nuclear warheads.